Materials Science and Engineering

 This track provides an education in the mechanics of materials.
 It focuses on the relationships between processes, materials, microstructures, and mechanical properties for advanced industrial applications and innovative processes.

-- Microfluidics involves shared courses with UPMC, Université Paris Diderot and Université Paris Saclay.
+- Microfluidics involves shared courses with Sorbonne Université, Université de Paris and Université Paris Saclay.

 This track provides training in the area of microfluidics (the science of flow at the micro scale) and in all areas involving fluids and micro/nanotechnologies.
 The curriculum therefore touches upon multiple fields, including fluid dynamics, physical chemistry, biology, and biotechnology.
 Students complete several practicums in micro/nanomanufacturing.

-- Master’s Year 1: Students must have a Bachelor’s degree or a Bachelor of Science degree (Chemistry, Physics, Mechanics, Engineering Science).
+- Master’s Year 1: Students must have a Bachelor’s degree or a Bachelor of Science degree (Chemistry, Physical Chemistry, Mechanics).

 - Master’s Year 2: Students must have reached the M1 level in science, engineering students with a double major.